 Social insurance payments: Invalidity Pension and Illness Benefit are social insurance (PRSI-based) payments.
 You cannot work while you are getting these payments (with the exception of voluntary unpaid work).

-If you have been getting Invalidity Pension or Illness Benefit (for at least 6 months) you can apply for Partial Capacity Benefit. if you have a reduced capacity to work.
+If you have been getting Invalidity Pension or Illness Benefit (for at least 6 months) you can apply for Partial Capacity Benefit, if you have a reduced capacity to work.
 The work does not have to be considered rehabilitative.
 You may have to pay income tax on your total income.
-Exemptions for rehabilitative work are no longer available except for FET training courses (see 'FET training courses' below).
+Exemptions for rehabilitative work are no longer available.

 Injury Benefit is one of the benefits available under the Occupational Injuries Scheme.
 If you are getting Injury Benefit you can do light voluntary work.
 You can also do part-time work which is part of a treatment or charitable in character (provided you do not earn more than €50 a week) without permission.
 However if you wish to do other rehabilitative work or a training course you must get written permission from the DSP (called an exemption) before starting.
 Exemptions allowing a person to work are not normally granted within the first 26 weeks of Injury Benefit.

-Incapacity Supplement is paid to people who are getting Disablement Benefit and who do not qualify for any other disability payments.
-You can work provided you do not earn more than €33 a week.
+Incapacity Supplement is paid to people who are getting Disablement Pension and who do not qualify for any other disability payments.
+You can work provided you do not earn more than €33 a week on average.
 However if you wish to do other rehabilitative work or a training course you must get written permission from the DSP before starting.
-Requests for an exemption to do training courses are automatically granted but subsequent requests are referred to a DSP medical advisor.
+Initial requests for an exemption to do training courses are automatically granted but subsequent requests are referred to a DSP medical advisor.
 If you wish to take part in a Community Employment Scheme you cannot retain your Incapacity Supplement but you can retain your Disablement Benefit.

-People getting Disablement Benefit (without another payment) can work (full- or part-time) and do not need permission from the Department.
+People getting Disablement Pension (without another payment) can work (full- or part-time) and do not need permission from the Department.

 People getting Disability Allowance and Blind Pension can qualify for Family Income Supplement (FIS) if they meet the criteria.
 People getting Invalidity Pension and Illness Benefit cannot work and therefore cannot qualify for FIS.
 People getting Partial Capacity Benefit do not qualify for FIS.